Ricky-Dev27/Ricky-Dev27/README.md

-## Hello, I'm a student of Systems Analysis and Development, welcome to my READ-me!
+## Hello, I'm Ricky a student of Systems Analysis and Development, welcome to my READ-me!